France Gall: Eurovision

 Gall was then selected to represent Luxembourg in the Eurovision Song Contest 1965.
-From the ten songs proposed to her, she chose Gainsbourg's "Poupée de cire, poupée de son".
+From the 10 songs proposed to her, she chose Gainsbourg's "Poupée de cire, poupée de son".
 On 20 March 1965, Gainsbourg, Gall, and Goraguer attended the finals of the song contest in Naples, where the song was "allegedly booed in rehearsals for straying so far from the sort of song usually heard in the Contest at this point."

 Although the delivery during the live show may not have been Gall's strongest performance — one critic wrote that Gall's performance was "far from perfect," another noted that her voice was out of tune and her complexion pale, and when Gall called Claude François, her lover at the time, immediately after the performance, he shouted at her, "You sang off key.
 You were terrible!" — the song impressed the jury and it took the Grand Prix.
 Success at Eurovision ensured that Gall became even better known outside Europe and she recorded "Poupée de cire, poupée de son" in French, German, Italian and Japanese.
 There appears to be no English version released by France Gall, although there was an English cover version by the English 1960s star Twinkle.
+The song also was used in Ningyocho station jingles.

 Summer tour

-In 1965, Gall toured France for several months with "Le Grand Cirque de France" ("The Great Circus of France"), a combination of radio show and live circus.
+In 1965, Gall toured France for several months with Le Grand Cirque de France (The Great Circus of France), a combination of radio show and live circus.
 Her singles continued to chart successfully, including the Gainsbourg-penned "Attends ou va-t'en" ("Wait for me, or go away") and "Nous ne sommes pas des anges" ("We are not angels").
 She also had a hit with the song "L'Amérique" ("America") by Eddy Marnay and Guy Magenta.

-Stewart Mason sums up this early period of Gall's career, culminating in the Eurovision win:[A]lthough many dismissed Gall as a Francophone Lesley Gore, making fluffy and ultra-commercial pop hits with little substance, Gall's hits from this era stand up far better than most.
+Stewart Mason states this early period of Gall's career, culminating in the Eurovision win:[A]lthough many dismissed Gall as a Francophone Lesley Gore, making fluffy and ultra-commercial pop hits with little substance, Gall's hits from this era stand up far better than most.
 Only Françoise Hardy was consistently making records up to these standards during this era.
 Though Gall's high, breathy voice was admittedly somewhat limited, she made the most of it.
 Even dopey hits like "Sacré Charlemagne", a duet with a pair of puppets who were the stars of a children's show on French TV, have an infectious, zesty charm; meatier tunes, like the sultry jazz-tinged ballad "Pense a Moi" and the brilliant rocker "Laisse tomber les filles", were as good as any single produced in the U.S. or Great Britain at the time.